 Communications Officers at OPAC write news releases to publicize a variety of topics from groundbreaking research studies to major events taking place on campus.

 Our faculty are available to be interviewed in a wide range of areas, offering expertise, commentary and perspective.

 Request photos of Yale faculty, campus, and events, and consult campus photography policies.

 Speeches and other public statements by Yale University President Peter Salovey, which cover a wide range of topics concerning the university.

 Learn about Yale’s audio/video recording and broadcasting capabilities and how we can assist members of the media.
-The center includes two fully-equipped television studios, an audio recording studio with ISDN line and a fully-integrated videoconferencing room.
+The studio includes two fully-equipped television studios, an audio recording studio with an Integrated Service Digital Network (ISDN) line and a fully-integrated videoconferencing room.